cgrundman/nuclear-magnetic-resonance/README.md

 ## Data Processing

-THe data processing step is broken down into 2 substeps: merge iteration and iteration combination.
+The collected NMR data must be processed to produce the NMR spectrum of the material sample.
+The data processing step is broken down into 2 substeps: merge iteration and iteration combination.
+Because the LF signal variance is less than the entire spectrum, the full spectrum needs a series of data collections.

-### Merge Iteration

 Merge iteration, as pictured below, is the process of using data collected from a common setting, and merging it to reduce noise from the data colection.
 The data was slices and saved as a single stream.
 This stream is resliced, and then the values averaged to smooth out errors.

 <img src="https://github.com/cgrundman/NMR-Signal/blob/master/figures/merge_iteration.png" />

-### Iteration Combination
+Iteration combination recieves the merged iterations and combines them.
+This process creates the full spectrum of NMR data.

 ## Pattern Recognition